HypoChloremic/python_learning/doc/django_dev.md

 #### Three-step guide for models changes
 1. Chnage your models in `models.py`
 2. run `python manage.py makemigrations` to create migrations for those changes
-3. run `python manage.py mgirate` to apply those changes to the database
+3. run `python manage.py migrate` to apply those changes to the database

-### Playing with the API
+## Playing with the database API

 There is an interactive django API we can use.
 To invoke the shell use:

 To invoke the shell: